 This course is suitable for both UK and overseas graduates in medicine, nursing and allied professions, e.g. physiotherapy, dietetics, occupational therapy, social services and other professionals and managers who work with older people.
 All students must satisfy the Cardiff University requirements for entry to postgraduate courses, including English language requirements, and in addition, will normally possess an initial degree in medicine or related health/social care subject.
 On occasion, we may also admit non-graduates whose lack of formal qualifications is compensated for by relevant professional experience.

 Months of entry

-This course offers an opportunity for health and social care professionals, and graduates in related fields, the opportunity to explore the complex health and social needs of older people living in today’s society.
-The course aims to provide students with opportunities to develop broad-based knowledge and skills in this area by offering high-quality, integrated, multidisciplinary education in the field of ageing, health and disease through the teaching and learning opportunities in the modules.
+This full-time MSc aims to offer health and social care professionals, and graduates in related fields, the opportunity to explore the complex health and social needs of older individuals living in today’s society.
+It provides high quality integrated and multidisciplinary education in the field of ageing, health and disease through the teaching and learning opportunities in the modules.

 - Group size and composition helps to create optimal interaction and develop skills of problem solving and critical analysis.

 Qualification and course duration